slackapi/bolt-js/examples/getting-started-with-aws-lambda/README.md

 ## Overview

 This is an example app that updates the [Getting Started ⚡️ Bolt for JavaScript app][bolt-app] to be deployed to [AWS Lambda][aws-lambda] using the [Serverless Framework][serverless-framework].
+You can learn how to build this example app by following our 📚 [Getting Started with AWS Lambda guide][bolt-guide-aws-lambda].

 Before you begin, you may want to follow our [Getting Started guide][bolt-guide] to learn how to build your first Slack app using the [Bolt for JavaScript framework][bolt-website].